 Employer branding comes into the picture and impacts right at the grassroots level of building a company – its hiring.

-If employees are what make an organization, employer branding is what it takes to attract high-calibre candidates.
+If employees are what make an organization, employer branding is what it takes to attract high-caliber candidates.

 Interestingly, studies strengthen this observation.